mhkarimi1383/ListToContact-VCF-/README.md

 ### 2. build-up
 `msbuild ListtoContact.sln`
 or
-Open the `ListtoContact.sln` with Visual Studio
+Open the `ListtoContact.sln` with Visual Studio (2019 and 2017 are recommended)

 #### Important: you need .NET Framework 4.7.2 for build that